Need to whip up a super easy trick or treat bag for Halloween this year?

 Edgestitch all the way around that top edge.
 This will finish your bag, sew up the turning opening, and reinforce the handles – all in one step. 🙂

-Now go out and feed it lots of yummy candy. 🙂
+Now go out and fill your trick or treat bag with lots of yummy candy. 🙂